tbensky/selenium-peoplesoft/README.md

 Some text-entry boxes require one to input data in a certain format, which could be eliminated with some simple form-data processing on the server side.

-Further, suppose I need to place a class in room 101 of building 180.
+In this case, suppose I need to place a class in room 101 of building 180.
 How about typing in 180-101?

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/005_180101_01.png height=200>